dmpio/omin/omin/stats/README.md

 ## TO DO LIST
 ---
 - [ ] Add descriptions of functions
+- [ ] Decide on the fate of this submodule:
-- [ ] Gradually migrate functions into the pandomics module.
+  - [ ] Gradually migrate functions into the pandomics module (Y/N)?